commercetools/ui-kit/inputs/localized-multiline-text-input/README.md

 #### Description

-A controlled text input component for localized single-line strings with validation states.
+A controlled text input component for localized multi-line strings with validation states.

 ## Usage